-These improvement are a long job, well worth it to make the most without splashing out on a full rebrand.
+These improvements are a long job, well worth it to make the most without splashing out on a full rebrand.
 With these things looked at it’s easier to see if the platform & design should be improved.

 If you’d like us to work anything mentioned in this article, please do drop us a line.